EmmettPeck/Pinebot/docs/accounts.rst

 ========
 Discord cog to manage tying game accounts to Discord user accounts using proof.

-This proof is achieved by having the user send a randomized 5-digit code through the corresponding service's chat to prove the discord user has access to the account, or the account is consenting to being linked to the service.
+This proof is achieved by having the user send a randomized 5-digit code to game server chat.
+This proves the discord user has access to the account, or is consenting to being linked to the service.

 Link Keys
 ---------